frostzzone/weky-slash/README.md

 ## What is weky?
 - A fun npm package to play games within Discord with buttons!
-- looking for examples? click here: [Examples](https://github.com/WekyDev/weky-npm/tree/main/Examples)
+- looking for examples? click here: [Examples](https://github.com/bluee-js/weky-npm/tree/main/Examples) -
+- **ATENTION!** This package is a fork from 'weky' and it does not work as the original one.

 ## Features
 - 🧑 Beginner friendly
 - 🎉 Easy to use
 - ✨ Simple
 - 🔘 Discord Buttons
-- 💻 Supports Slash Commands (V13)
+- 💻 Supports Slash Commands
-- 🤖 This fork only supports Discord.JS V13
+- 🤖 Supports Discord.JS V13
 - and much more!

 ## Install the package 📥